ACTIVIST VC BLOG

 Or would it make sense to focus on creating a stronger domestic industry that can also acquire the best available innovations to fuel growth?
 This sounds like a safer long-term strategy.

 The US could be a benchmark.
 The US market is full of professional serial tech buyers – companies that are “outsourcing” a significant part of their R&D to fast-moving VC-funded startups.
 They let the nimble startups develop new technology and then acquire the companies to leverage the innovations with their own superior distribution power.
-For a breakdown of the most active buyers (18 of the top 20 are US-based), see the earlier blog entry The Great M&A Game.
+For a breakdown of the most active buyers (18 of the top 20 are US-based).

 Another data point – there are three business hubs that sell a huge amount of start-ups: SF Bay Area, New York, and London.
 They create 23% of the global tech startup exit volume.
 But they dominate the world even more on the buy side: they represent 30% of the global tech startup acquisitions!